“Ace The IELTS” is here!

 Next:

-• for opinion - you need to present another point of view and say which one you agree with and why
+• for an opinion – you need to present another point of view and say which one you agree with and why

 • No matter what type of essay you are writing, you must provide some facts, evidence and information.
 When you explain the problem - evaluate it; say when/where/who for it is especially difficult.
 If you present an idea of solution - discuss it; say what its good and bad sides are.
 Add examples from your own experience to support what you’re saying.